Neel123priyansh/JARVARIAN-FIRMWARE-HOME-AUTOMATION/esp-firmware/config/ReadMe.md

-Copy the needed config file in /data and rename it to config.json
+Copy the needed config file in `data/config.json`.

+Limit of config.json file is 2048 bytes OR 2KB.

+Strip the config file and remove the `description` key from `devices` in json.